pooltogether/pooltogether-utilities/README.md

 # PoolTogether utilities

-A collection of various utility functions used across the PoolTogether applications/
+A collection of various utility functions used across the PoolTogether applications.

 ## NOTE